-What is GS-441524 and Why Isn't It Legal?
+What is GS-441524, and Why Isn't It “Legal” (Still)?

 June 2024 Update: GS-441524 oral formulations are now prescribable from various compounding pharmacies worldwide.
 However, please know that these compounds are still not considered legal.
 Click here to read what the FDA says about compounded GS-441524.

 GS-441524 is a nucleoside analogue antiviral drug that Gilead Sciences developed.
-It is the primary plasma metabolite of the antiviral prodrug Remdesivir, which was developed for human use.
+It is the primary plasma metabolite of the antiviral prodrug Remdesivir, which was created for human use.
 Remdesivir and GS-441524 were both effective in vitro against feline coronavirus strains that cause FIP.
 Remdesivir was never tested in cats, although it's used in other countries.

 GS-441524 is an effective treatment for FIP and is widely used despite no official FDA approval due to Gilead's refusal to license this drug for veterinary use.
 This includes the new prescribable oral compounds.